filrak/pwa-introduction/README.md

 > A Vue.js project with very simple PWA capabilities and a looooooot of comments.
 It uses firebase endpoint for orders - don't break it so the others can use it ;)

 P.S: I ommited some good practices for the sake of simplicity.
-For example order data should be stored in indexeddb which can be accessed with your app and service worker.
+For example order data should be stored in indexeddb which can be accessed from your app and service worker.
 You should also catch errors in your code - always ;>

 ## Build Setup